Spirituality and the Brain Home Page

 Other pages on this site:

 The scientific explanation is that it has to do with memory processes.
 I’ll make it as simple as I can here.
 The basic idea is that there are portions of the brain that are specialized for the past, the present and the future.
-In general, the frontal lobes are concerned with the future, the temporal lobes are concerned with the past, and the underlying, intermediate portions (the limbic system) are concerned with the present.
-When these are all doing their normal thing, in normal states of consciousness, the feeling that ‘something is going to happen’ will only come up when we are thinking about the future, worrying about it, anticipating it or making plans for it.
-The sense of the past will only come up when our memories have been triggered in some way.
+In general, the frontal lobes are concerned with the future, the temporal lobes are concerned with the past, and the underlying, portions between them (the limbic system) are concerned with the present.
+When they’re all doing their normal jobs, in normal states of consciousness, the feeling that ‘something is going to happen’ will only come up when we’re thinking about the future, worrying about it, anticipating it or making plans for it.
+The sense of the past (like being reminded of something) will only appear when our memories have been triggered in some way.

-Phrases like these need instant, appropriate responses, and the amygdala is specialized to provide them.
-For example, one function it participates in, the maintenance of the sense of self, is repeated 40 times per second.
+Phrases like these need instant, appropriate responses, and there is a cognitive (or “thinking”) brain part (the hippocampus) that’s specialized to provide them, in the present moment.
+For example, it participates in maintaining the sense of self, a job it repeats 40 times each second.
+Every 25 milliseconds.
 Each instance of the self is able to manifest a new emotional response, but only if circumstances have changed.
-Every 25 milliseconds.
-In fact, the duration of the ‘present’ in neurological terms is so brief that we don’t experience it so much as remember it.
+In fact, the duration of the ‘present’ in neurological terms is so short that we don’t experience it so much as remember it.

 The next level could be called ‘being around here-just about now.’

 Short term-memory deals in periods of a few minutes.
 Its mostly based in the hippocampus.
-We know this because problems with the hippocampus. often lead to severe short-term memory problems.
+We know this because problems with the hippocampus often lead to severe short-term memory problems.
 It helps us to stay oriented in time.
 There have been a few people who have lost all hippocampal functions, and they are unable to remember anything that happened after their brain problems began.
 Humans are a linguistic species, and an intensely social one.
 We relate to each other through words.
 We have conversations.
-In order to do this, we have to be able to remember what people say to us.
+To do this, we have to be able to remember what people say to us.
 We also have to be to think about it long enough to be able to respond to it.
-We have to remember what we have just finished doing in order not to have to do it again.
+We have to remember what we’ve just finished doing in order not to have to do it again.

 There is a joke I heard while working in a nursing home: Happiness is finding your glasses before you forget what you need them for.